 This course teaches avalanche professionals what GIS can do and how they can apply the technology to understanding and monitoring avalanches.
 Students will build digital maps, explore and analyze the data behind the maps, and learn easy methods to share maps and analyze the results.

 By the end of the course students will have a solid understanding of how GIS maps and ArcGIS tools are used to visualize real-world features, discover patterns, obtain information, and communicate that information to others in the context of avalanches.
 Historically, avalanche professionals have used a wide range of tools to cobble together systems that don’t always work that well.
-To learn more, visit our Avalanche Mapping page.
+More information can be found here.

-The Colorado Avalanche Information Center (CAIC) and the Silverton Avalanche School are offering a three day workshop on Mountain Meteorology.
+The Colorado Avalanche Information Center (CAIC) and the Silverton Avalanche School are offering a 3-day workshop on Mountain Meteorology.
 Morning sessions will provide a basic understanding of meteorological principles applied to weather in mountainous areas.
 Afternoon sessions will focus on using publicly available weather information to create a local forecast.
-Participants will interact with experienced weather forecasters and work in small groups to generate and present their own forecasts.
-The workshop is designed for avalanche practitioners and avid recreationalists.
-Anyone interested in mountain weather phenomena is welcome and no previous meteorological education is required.
-Participants are encouraged to bring their own laptop computer with wireless capability for the small group exercises.
-We will not be holding the Workshop this year.
-Check back 2017/2018 season.
+Participants will interact with experienced weather forecasters in small groups to generate and present their own forecasts.
+The workshop is designed for avalanche practitioners, avid recreationalists, and students interested in mountain weather phenomena.
+Participants are encouraged to bring their own computer with wireless capability for the small group exercises.
+More information can be found here.